-Fresh cardamom pods, as well as its powder can be available in the market year around.
-Both the varieties of cardamom readily sold in the markets.
+Fresh cardamom pods, as well as their ground powder, are available in the market year-round.
+Either variety of cardamom is readily sold in the markets.
 "Elettaria" pods are small and light green, while 'Amomum" pods are larger and dark brown.
-Fresh pods should be heavy for their size and give sweet aroma when rubbed with the fingertips.
-Avoid pods that appear light and that are with surface discoloration or spots, which may feature mold (fungal infection).
+Fresh pods should be heavy for their size and give a sweet aroma when rubbed with the fingertips.

-The therapeutic properties of cardamom oil have found application in many traditional medicines as an antiseptic and local anesthetic, and antioxidant, besides playing health promoting and disease preventing roles.
+The therapeutic properties of cardamom oil have found application in many traditional medicines as an antiseptic local anesthetic, and antioxidant, besides playing health-promoting and disease-preventing roles.

 In general, cardamom seeds are one of the most sought-after ingredients in sweet and dessert preparations.
-The pod is split open to expose its underlying seeds either with fingers or using a small knife.
+Split open the pod to remove seeds with fingers or using a small knife.
 The seeds are then crushed (powdered) using a pestle/mortar or hand-mill just before their addition to cooking.
-Often, whole pods preferred in savory dishes, which give a further punch to the recipe since their peel too contains significant amounts of precious essential oils.
+Often, whole pods are preferred in savory dishes, which give a further punch to the recipe since their peel also contains significant amounts of precious essential oils.

 Here are some preparation tips:

-This delicate spice employed as a flavoring agent in foods, soups and refreshing drinks.
+This delicate spice is employed as a flavoring agent in foods, soups, and refreshing drinks.

 It is used as a flavoring base for the preparation of tea, coffee, and cold beverages.

 Black cardamom (badi elaichi) preferred mostly in savory dishes; to prepare rice pilaf, meat stews, and lentil curry in many parts of Nepal, India, and Pakistan.

 Use cardamom pods in small amounts.
-Too much of spices in the food can cause gastrointestinal irritation and stomach ulcers.
+Too many spices in the food can cause gastrointestinal irritation and stomach ulcers.
 (Medical disclaimer).

 ≻≻-Back to Spices from Cardamom.
 Visit here for an impressive list of healthy spices with complete illustrations of their nutrition facts and health benefits.